 The Steering Board is comprised of elected representatives from WorldDAB member organisations and meets quarterly.
 The Steering Board oversees the operational and financial management of the Forum.
 It implements decisions made at the WorldDAB General Assembly and also implements strategic measures to ensure the successful rollout of the DAB family of standards.

 Click here to view a full list of WorldDAB Steering Board Members.

 WorldDAB Asia Pacific members represent a large percentage of the Forum.
 In order to aid in the successful roll out of digital broadcasting across the region the Asia Pacific Committee was formed.
 It meets regularly throughout Asia to meet the unique needs and concerns of the region and serves as a multifunctional committee, by undertaking in marketing, technical and strategic tasks.

 Chair: Lindsay Cornell, Principal Systems Architect, BBC Future Media, UK

 The Technical Committee oversees the standardisation of Eureka 147, which is the basis for DAB/DAB+ and DMB technology.
 It ensures that receiver equipment and broadcast technologies are compatible.
 The committee also upgrades and advances the standard in line with other technical developments and looks to future-proof all DAB equipment (both receiver and broadcast based).

-Chair: Hanns Wolter, Technical Director, Club DAB Italia, Italy
+Chair: Hanns Wolter, Technical Director, DAB Italia, Italy